COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

-- `OnTriggerEnter2D`: Check if player collides with `GameObject` and if this is the case, move the player to a specified location in the scene and disable the hole `GameObject`.
+- `OnTriggerEnter2D`: Check if player collides with `GameObject` and if this is the case, move the player to a specified location in the scene and disable the `Hole` `GameObject`.

 ==== `Timer` <TimerDetailed>

 #figure(
   image("Images/timer.png", width: 90%),
-  caption: [Image of Timer script attached to a timer `GameObject` in DS World Level 3.
+  caption: [Image of `Timer` script attached to a `timer` `GameObject` in DS World Level 3.
 This script is also used in DS World Level 6.]
 )

 / Function description: